 During the first debate of the Senate candidates, incumbent Scott Brown stressed his support for the aptly-named Blunt amendment, the attempt by Republicans to limit reproductive choices for women.
 We know that this issue is dear to Brown because he co-sponsored the amendment.
 He continues to support the purported rights of the bishops, and secular employers, to dictate to their employees which health options they may choose, based solely on the employers’ moral viewpoint.

 This alone would be cause for alarm.
 But, there is a larger worry.
 Even though Brown asserts that he is pro-choice, his votes on key issues have so consistently sided with Republican creed that it’s entirely possible a last-minute conversion on the issue of abortion could take place, with disastrous results.
 The GOP’s desire to overturn Roe v.
-Wade has grown so strong that they’ve written it into the party
+Wade has grown so strong that they’ve written it into the party platform.

 The United States Confer ence of Catholic Bishops has made the overturning of Roe v.
 Wade a priority in their position paper: "A Call To Political Re sponsibility."
 In paragraph 42, we find that "æ a candidate’s position on a single issue is not sufficient to guarantee a voter’s support.
 Yet a candidate’s position on a single issue that involves an intrinsic evil, such as support for legal abortion. Š" IS sufficient to guarantee a voter’s condemnation.